eric-doe/AutomatedCurtains-Website/README.md

 # Automated-Curtains
 Curtains controlled with a motor and a temperature sensor.
+Sends data to a database and then the website GET the data for visual representation.